flutter/website/src/cookbook/testing/integration/scrolling.md

 In this recipe, we'll build an app that shows a long list of items.
-In order to keep this recipe focused on testing, we'll use the app we created in the [Working with long lists](/cookbook/lists/long-lists/) recipe.
+In order to keep this recipe focused on testing, we'll use the app we created in the [Working with long lists](/cookbook/lists/long-lists) recipe.
 If you're unsure of how to work with lists of content, please see that recipe for an introduction.

-As we did in the [Introduction to integration testing](/cookbook/testing/integration-test-introduction/) recipe, we'll also add Keys to the widgets we want to interact with inside our integration tests.
+As we did in the [Introduction to integration testing](/cookbook/testing/integration) recipe, we'll also add keys to the widgets we want to interact with inside our integration tests.

 ```dart
 import 'package:flutter/foundation.dart';